 "Natalie is very experienced and eloquent, yet human and natural in her delivery.
 The sessions were challenging but supportive and always thought provoking and useful.
 I achieved my goals of wanting to understand and implement mindfulness more readily into my daily life and work.
 I highly recommend taking advantage of Natalie's wealth of knowledge and skills."

-You're in the midst of a big stressful life event where adding in a course would add more stress
+You're in the midst of a big stressful life event or you've experienced recent loss or trauma

 You've got no interest in learning about mindfulness and meditation